Arabidopsis-Information-Portal/devzone/GettingStarted.md

 * [Google Chrome: Advanced REST Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?hl=en-US)
 * [Mozilla Firefox: RESTClient](https://addons.mozilla.org/en-US/firefox/addon/restclient/)

-## Brush up on the basics
+## Brushing up on the basics
-We've tried to distill down the bare minimum you will need to be productive developing AIP apps and data services.
-Depending on your experience, your mileage may vary.
+We've tried to distill down the bare minimum of material needed to create Araport apps and data APIs.
+If some of this is new, don't worry.
+You'll get more experience working through the worked example tutorials we will be publishing.

 * HTML/Javascript/CSS
     * [Learn jQuery](http://learn.jquery.com/) - At least read JavaScript 101 :-)